kdd333/Weather-App/README.md

 ## About:

-This project is a weather application developed as part of a university assignment by a group of students.
+This project is a weather website application developed as part of a university assignment by a group of students.

 ## Technologies Used:
 - **React**: Used for building the user interface and managing state.